 And finally, a word on flax seed.
 They help your pipes.
 A lot.
 And offer another round of omega-3 artillery.

 Use whatever protein powder you have – I won’t mind.
 Much.

 2 tablespoons (hemp) protein powder (or more oats)

 3 tablespoons milled chia

 5 tablespoons runny tahini

 Generous flurry of flaky salt

-1 In a food processor or blender, blitz the oats and protein powder (is using) into a fine flour.
+1 In a food processor or blender, blitz the oats and protein powder (if using) into a fine flour.

 2 Tumble into a large bowl with the remaining ingredients and mash together with a fork and muscle.
 If your oats soak up all the liquid straight away, it’s worth adding another splash of tahini or syrup.
-Both the oats and the flax need liquid to make them more digestible.
+Both the oats and ground chia need liquid to make them more digestible.
 And if your tahini is super thick, you might benefit from adding another drop.

 3 Line a loaf tin with parchment, and squash the mixture down.
 Freeze for 30 minutes, before cutting into bars and storing in the fridge.
 We love drizzling chocolate over ours, or extra sea salt.
 Serve them to moody teens or sporting nuts, and watch them prostrate your genius.